OTis-Philippines-Inc/AI-Research/docs/en/researches/001-paddle-handle-checkout-success.md

 ### Decision

-Decision on creating a web page to accommadate customers succesful transaction to then be routed using `successUrl` for the intended webpage that confirms the subscription rights and the plan agreement details.
+Decision on creating a web page to accommadate customers succesful transaction to then be routed using `successUrl` for the intended webpage that confirms the subscription rights and the plan aggreement details.

 ### Status